 Just like with adults, if students’ stress goes unmanaged, it can lead to anxiety and depression and can cause harmful physical effects.
 It can also increase students’ risk of dropping out, substance abuse, and suicide.

-Here are 10 activities to help your students learn effective stress management.
+Here are 10 ways to help your students manage their stress.

-Morning meetings are an important way to stay connected (during in-person and virtual learning) with your students and address any issues they may be having.
-Spend some time at the start of the school day to check in with students.
-This can be a time to address any issues they may be facing, talk through their feelings and emotions, and practice socialemotional skills.
+Morning meetings are an important way to connect with your students and address any issues they may be having.
+Spend some time at the start of each school day to check in with students.
+This can be a time to address any issues they may be facing, talk through their feelings and emotions, and practice social and emotional skills.
 Morning meetings can strengthen student-teacher relationships, increase social awareness and self-efficacy, and reduce stress.

 3. Promote a growth mindset.

-Research shows that a growth mindset can help students maintain a sense of control over their lives, and it addresses the cognitive causes of stress within the brain.
-Growth mindsets allow us to see the world through a lens of growth, which means we have the power to turn our thoughts from a negative focus induced by stress to a positive focus striving toward improvement.
+Having a growth mindset helps students rise above negative thoughts and perceived limitations.
+Growth mindsets allow us to see the world through a lens of growth and encourages perseverance and determination.
 Help students develop a growth mindset by teaching them to focus on the positive and view challenges as opportunities for growth, rather than threats.
 Here are 10 fun activities to help students learn about and develop a growth mindset.

 Younger children need 10-12 hours of sleep each night and high school students need around eight to nine hours.
 Talk to students about why getting enough sleep is important for their physical and mental health.